 TMD, or temporomandibular joint disorder, is a condition characterized by a misaligned temporomandibular joint (TMJ), the joint which connects your jaw to your skull.
 You use your TMJ when you open and close your jaws to chew, yawn, and speak.

 When the jaw joint is not working properly, it can cause a variety of problems that affect your entire body.
-TMD is typically treated using the principles of neuromuscular dentistry, a field of dentistry which focuses on attending to alignment issues in your jaw and bite.
+TMD is typically treated using the principles of neuromuscular dentistry, a field of dentistry that focuses on attending to alignment issues in your jaw and bite.

 People with TMD may experience a wide range of symptoms that affect the head, neck, shoulders, arms, and back.
 Because the jaw joint connects to a variety of other areas like the facial muscles, neck muscles, tendons, and upper-body nerve bundles, even a small problem with your TMJ can have wide-reaching effects.
 Symptoms of TMD include:

-Please contact our St. Joseph neuromuscular dentist today to schedule your appointment at Modern Dentistry Associates, serving patients in St. Joseph and Kalamazoo, Michigan and Elkhart, Indiana.
+Please contact our St. Joseph neuromuscular dentist today to schedule your appointment at Modern Dentistry Associates, serving patients in St. Joseph and Kalamazoo, Michigan, and Elkhart, Indiana.